 Apartment intercom systems require two types of hardware:

 Pro tip: Choose an apartment intercom system with a mobile app so your residents can use their smartphone as the substation.
-That way, residents can see and speak with visitors and grant them access from anywhere, not just their apartment.
+That way, residents can see and speak with visitors and be granted access from anywhere, not just their apartment.
 Besides, purchasing and installing substations in each apartment is expensive due to the hardware, wiring, and labor costs.

 7. Commercial intercoms